<< Back

 But before long it was happening.

-Te kuia ra “Ka tipu katoa aua mea i koe.”
+Te kuia ra “Ka tipu (tupu) katoa aua mea i koe.”

-He put his wife and his children on his baler, taking the 'treasures for disgusting things' (cures for diseases) of the Elderly Blind Woman.
+He swept up his wife and his children and boarded his bailer again, taking the 'treasures for disgusting things' (remedies for diseases) of the Elderly Blind Woman.

 Na te iwi nana nei taua oriori ko Tere-i-nui-ao (Tere-i-nu-aho) kati ano a tena wahi aua korero, na haere tonu mai o tatou waka me o tatou tipuna me aua korero.